25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    - The first argument it takes is a callback function
    - The second argument is called the dependency array, it is optional

-The callback function passed on to **`useEffect` must not be made as `async`**, because `useEffect` returns a callback function which React will run when the **component unmounts or the dependencies change** and the effect hook needs to run again with new values.
+The callback function passed on to **`useEffect` must not be made as `async`**, because `useEffect` returns a callback function which React will run when the **component unmounts or the dependencies change** and the effect hook needs to run again with new values

 - If the function is made `async` the `useEffect` will return a `Promise` instead of the callback function that was provided to the `return` statement